FlorPD/FlorPD/README.md

 - 👋 Hi, I’m Florencia Perez Duarte, but everybody calls me Flor.
 I'm from Santa Fe, Argentina.
-- 🎓 I recently graduated from Henry's Bootcamp as a Full-Stack web developer and i'm looking for my first IT job .
+- 🎓 I graduated from Henry's Bootcamp as a Full-Stack web developer and i have experience working as QA automation tester.
 - 💞️  I'm extra passionate about Front-end development.
 I'm a team player, i love challenges and i enjoy learning new things every day.
 - 💻 Here is a link to my latest project: [Pokemon App](https://github.com/FlorPD/Individual-Project-PokemonApp)
 - 📫 Connect with me on [LinkedIn!](https://www.linkedin.com/in/florenciaperezduarte/)